jessicaxtang/jessicaxtang/README.md

-### hi there 🐋
+### hi i'm jess

-- 🍀 i'm a second-year engineering science student at the University of Toronto
-- 🪐 passionate about machine learning in cognitive neuroscience
-- 🪵 currently building 3 ML projects
-- 💫 curious about representation learning and reinforcement learning

-check out the projects I have posted on my page-- more to come! ⚡
+🔭 engineering science student at the University of Toronto specializing in *machine intelligence* 💫 curious about deep learning in self-driving cars, cognitive neuroscience, healthcare, and explainability 👯 most repos are private-- will make available when i get around to cleaning them up 🌱

 <!--
 **jessicaxtang/jessicaxtang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.